Kings vs. Jazz Prediction & Picks - December 16

 - Computer Predicted Total: 232.8

-- The Kings have covered the spread more often than the Jazz this year, sporting an ATS record of 13-10-0, as opposed to the 13-12-0 mark of the Jazz.
+- The Kings have covered more often than the Jazz this year, sporting an ATS record of 13-10-0, compared to the 13-12-0 record of the Jazz.

 Put your picks to the test and bet on the Kings with BetMGM Sportsbook.